Tumor & Pathology

 A condition in which systemic malignant tumors, such as lung cancer and breast cancer, metastasize hematogenously to the choroid.
 It is characterized by yellowish-white flat lesions and marked serous retinal detachment, with radiation therapy and systemic chemotherapy being the main treatment options.

-This article explains the definition, diagnostic imaging, chemotherapy (carboplatin + vincristine), association with NF1, and prognosis of optic pathway glioma.
+This article explains the definition, imaging diagnosis, chemotherapy (carboplatin + vincristine), association with NF1, and prognosis of optic pathway glioma.

 This article explains the definition, imaging diagnosis (tram-track sign), and management including stereotactic radiotherapy of optic nerve sheath meningioma (ONSM).